-I am all-in on chimichurri sauce guys.
-I first had it at an Argentinian restaurant while on a little trip over the holidays and I cannot stop thinking about it!
-I want it on all my meat dishes, my potatoes, my veggies, my sandwiches, my wraps, my eggs, as a salad dressing, as a dip…heck maybe even over my ice cream, I’m that confident in my love for chimichurri.
+This Argentinian chimichurri is no exception.
+I want it on all my meat dishes, my potatoes, my veggies, my sandwiches, my wraps, my eggs, as a salad dressing, as a dip…heck maybe even over my ice cream, I rule nothing out.

-However, chimichurri isn’t just fun to type and say.
-It’s also chock full of some of my favorite herbs (cilantro, parsley), spices (garlic, salt, Italian seasonings, red pepper flakes), olive oil, and just enough red wine vinegar to give it that leeetle bit of tang that just makes it complete for some reason.
+Fresh herbs and spices – Chimichurri isn’t just fun to type and say.
+It’s also chock full of some of my favorite fresh herbs (cilantro, parsley), spices (garlic, salt, Italian seasonings, red pepper flakes), olive oil, and just enough red wine vinegar to give it that leeetle bit of tang that just makes it complete.

 Chimichurri is a popular Spanish “raw” sauce used for both marinades and to cook in and as a condiment you add on the side of your dishes.
 Although it got its start in Argentina and Uruguay, its popularity has spread all over the globe, showing up in restaurants, the grocery, and even on some little ole blogger sites like mine.